bsugg/Project2/README.md

 The overall theme of this exercise is determining the popularity of online news.
-The goal is to create models for predicting the popularity of news articles from *mashable.com* using binary classification to categorize article shares in social networks.
-Two models will be
-created: a linear regression model and a non-linear ensemble model.
+The goal is to create models for predicting the popularity of news articles from *mashable.com* using binary classification to categorize article shares in social networks as being either *Popular* or *Not-Popular*.
+Two models will be created: a genarlized linear regression model and a non-linear ensemble model.
 The parameter functionality of markdown will be used to automatically generate an analysis report for each day of the week that an article might be published.

 ## Data Description